pialgigabyte-source/Custom-rom-flasher/README.md

 **MULTI FLASHER / ROM Flasher Pro** is a modern, lightweight, and fully automated GUI tool designed to make flashing Custom ROMs, Recoveries, and Kernels as safe and intuitive as possible.
 Built with Python and CustomTkinter, it completely eliminates the need to manually type ADB and Fastboot commands in the terminal.

+✨ What's New
+Faster Extraction: Switched to payload-dumper-go for lightning-fast native ROM extraction.

+Sleek UI Overhaul: Upgraded to a deep space dark theme with 100fps fluid tab animations and perfectly symmetrical layouts.

+Smart ADB Cleanup: Automatically kills background ADB processes when the app is closed to free up system memory.

+Safe Abort Button: Added a red "STOP FLASHING" button to safely cancel operations before entering Sideload mode.

+Anti-Brick Protection: Reboot and Stop actions are strictly locked out during adb sideload to prevent soft-bricks.

+Dynamic UI: The Kernel tab is now safely disabled until the device is actively detected in Sideload mode.

 ## ✨ Features

 * **Smart Device Detection:** Automatically detects whether your device is in ADB, Fastboot, or Sideload mode and updates the UI in real-time.